Critikid Logo

 “But you smoke!”

-You commit the tu quoque fallacy when someone gives you advice and, instead of considering whether or not it’s good advice, you respond by accusing them of not following it themselves.
-Whether or not the person giving the advice follows it has no bearing on the quality of the advice.
-While hypocrisy can be irritating, it doesn’t invalidate an argument.
+You commit the tu quoque fallacy when, instead of assessing advice or a claim on its merits, you accuse the speaker of not following it themselves.
+It is a kind of red herring.
+Whether the person giving the advice follows it has no bearing on the quality of the advice.
+Hypocrisy can be irritating, but it does not invalidate an argument.

-You can also commit the tu quoque fallacy if someone criticizes you and you respond by saying that they are guilty of the same thing.
-Imagine Naomi is talking to Alfred and Afred starts scrolling on his phone.
+You can also commit tu quoque when someone criticizes you and you reply that they do the same thing.
+Imagine Naomi is talking to Alfred and Alfred starts scrolling on his phone.

 Naomi: “It hurts my feelings when you go on your phone when I’m talking to you.
 It makes me feel like you don’t care about what I have to say.”